jint-method/jint-methodology/docs/implementation-guidelines.md

 ## Stylesheets

 The only `<style>` or `<link rel="stylesheet">` tags should be critical CSS.
-All other CSS should lazy-loaded.
+All other CSS should be lazy loaded.

-After the `DOMContentLoaded` event has fired on the `window` all lazy-loaded stylesheets should be loaded.
-Once all lazy stylesheets have loaded the DOM state should change from soft loading to idling and any loading animations should be hidden/stopped.
+After the `DOMContentLoaded` event has fired on the `window` all lazy loaded stylesheets should be fetched.

-Stylesheets hidden behind a user interaction should be lazy-loaded when the interaction occurs.
+Stylesheets hidden behind a user interaction should be fetched when the interaction occurs.

 ## Communication

 Use a modified version of the [Actor Model](https://www.brianstorti.com/the-actor-model/) where not everything is an Actor and Actors can have more than one inbox.

-Not all Web Components and Controllers are Actors.
+Not all Web Components and controllers are Actors.

-Web Components and Controllers do not have to be an Actor to send a message.
+Web Components and controllers do not have to be an Actor to send a message.

 ---